tramhao/termusic/README.md

 development.
 The main problem is data race condition.
 So I rewrote the player in rust, and hope to solve the problem.

 As for now, MP3, M4A, FLAC, AIFF,WAV, Opus and OGG Vorbis are supported.
+For some format not supported, will still try to play without metadata showing.

 By the way, for mobile devices, I recommend sync your music library with mobile with `verysync` and listen to them with [Vinyl Music Player](https://github.com/AdrienPoupa/VinylMusicPlayer).